FGCU/SUS Immunization Requirements

 What can I do if my religious convictions prohibit me from getting vaccinated?Toggle More Info

-You may submit an FGCU Religious Exemption Form.
+You may request an FGCU Religious Exemption Form.
 All state universities require their own form, not a form from high school.
 Please call 239-590-1254 for more information.

 I recall having had measles and/or rubella.
 Doesn't that prove that I am immune?Toggle More Info